A Review on Deep Learning Autoencoder in the Design of Next-Generation Communication Systems: Introduction

-This reset of this paper is organised as follows.
-Section~\ref{sec2} discusses the challenges of designing next-generation communication systems using traditional models and the advantages of employing AEs.
-Section~\ref{sec3} elaborates on the advantages and role of AEs in capturing complex relationships and adapting to real-world scenarios.
-Section~\ref{sec4} outlines the practical challenges of implementing AEs, including the need for extensive training data and the risk of overfitting.
-Section~\ref{sec5} describes the end-to-end AE learning process, detailing the architecture and training methods.
-Section~\ref{sec6} explores AE-based communication systems, including symbol-wise and bit-wise approaches, various activation functions in AE models, different loss functions used to optimise AE models, the physical constraints that AEs must consider in communication systems, and different variants of AE architecture and their applications.
-Section~\ref{sec7} delves into geometric and probabilistic constellation shaping techniques.
-Section~\ref{sec8} focusses on differentiable and non-differentiable channels and components, including how to determine differentiability, proposing solutions for non-differentiable scenarios.
-Section~\ref{sec9} details the calculation of the computational complexity of AE.
-Section~\ref{sec10} provides a comprehensive review of the literature on the use of AEs in communication systems, covering wireless, optical, semantic, and quantum communication.
-Section~\ref{sec11} suggests future research areas, and finally Section~\ref{sec12} concludes the paper by summarising the potential of AEs to revolutionise communication systems.
+This reset of this paper is organized as shown in Fig.~\ref{fig_stru}, where Section~\ref{sec2} discusses the challenges of designing next-generation communication systems using traditional approaches.
+Section~\ref{sec3} elaborates on the advantages of using AEs in communication systems.
+Section~\ref{sec4} describes the end-to-end AE learning process, exploring the AE-based communication architecture, including symbol-wise and bit-wise approaches, different loss functions used to optimize AE models, and the physical constraints that AEs must consider in communication systems.
+In addition, it delves into geometric and probabilistic constellation shaping techniques and (non)-differentiable channels and components, including how to determine differentiability, proposing solutions for non-differentiable scenarios.
+Finally, it details the calculation of the computational complexity of AE.
+Section~\ref{sec5} provides a comprehensive review of the literature on the use of AEs in communication systems in various domains, including wireless, optical fiber, free space optical, visible light, semantic, quantum and underwater communications.
+It also highlights the current challenges for which AE has been used.
+In addition to the state-of-the-art review, it provides a critical analysis of current approaches highlighting unsolved limitations.
+Based on that, Section~\ref{sec6} suggests future research areas, and finally Section~\ref{sec7} concludes the paper by summarizing the potential of AEs to revolutionize communication systems.